 So one of my main aims was to make sure that the lighting I brought with me would be appropriate for both extremes.

-I knew I needed large light sources with soft reflectors so that I could get really nice highlights around the glass dome and at the same time have long enough reflectors to create beautiful highlights along the long-case clocks.
+I knew I needed large light sources with soft reflectors so that I could get really nice highlights around the glass dome and simultaneously have long enough reflectors to create beautiful highlights along long-case clocks.

 My approach to any product photography which is being used to sell the products is to make the product look great, show it in its best light and choose the best angles.

 They wanted the pictures to be ‘cut-out’ onto white so that the images would look clean and also to fit in with existing imagery.